This is a guest blog from Miira Leinonen, Head of Marketing at TalentAdore Ltd.

 1. Talent Attraction is a Struggle

-Instead of just posting a job ad to your website and job portals, how about using advertising.
-Why not highlight your job opening for example in Facebook, Instagram or Google Display Network?
+Instead of just posting a job ad to your website and job portals, how about using advertising?
+Why not highlight your job opening for example on Facebook, Instagram or Google Display Network?
 It’s not that difficult, but just always remember to consider your target group, hence, make the ads targeted.

 2. Candidates Leave the Recruitment Process

-Other noteworthy reason why candidates drop out from the process, is a lack of communication.
+Another noteworthy reason why candidates drop out from the process is a lack of communication.
 Recruitment processes often take too much time and companies lose candidates because they make them wait for too long.
 Even worse is if candidates do not get any communication in the meantime.